Online Induction >> What is a Safety Induction?

 Delivering a safety induction online

 Commonly a safety induction is best delivered online via an induction program and may form part of your overall contractor induction, employee induction or visitor induction.
+It may also be part of your onboarding system and new employee strategy too.

 View Safety Induction Templates, Forms and Examples